 Students should be picked up from school after the end of the school day, 2:30pm.
 The school provides for a fifteen minute supervision period after the end of the school day for student pick-up.
 The school asks parents, guardians, and caregivers to be mindful of the extra burden placed on the office when students need to be supervised after supervision ends.

-If you are unable to pick up your child at 2:30 pm, (running late due to unforeseen circumstances e.g. traffic) or have plans for someone else to pick up your child, please call the school to advise us (604-888-5393), or please let your child’s teacher know in the morning.
+If you are unable to pick up your child at the end of the day, (running late due to unforeseen circumstances e.g. traffic) or have plans for someone else to pick up your child, please call the school to advise us (604-888-5393), or please let your child’s teacher know in the morning.

 Important: If you know you cannot pick up your child on a daily basis at the time of dismissal, please arrange for your child to go home with a friend or relative.